stellio-hub/stellio-context-broker/docs/CONTRIBUTING.md

 ## Requesting new features

-Stellio is implementing the NGSI-LD API specification.
+Stellio implements the NGSI-LD API specification.
 You may find unsupported features.
 When requesting a new feature, please provide the section and subsections related to the feature in the NGSI-LD specification.
 Please provide if possible the version of the specification.